kyestork/ping-pong/README.md

 # PING PONG, STOP
-A concurrent PING / PING server with remote shutdown, built in Rust with the Tokio runtime
+A concurrent PING / PONG server with a remote shutdown command, built in Rust with the Tokio runtime